galexynye/midi-sequencing/src/pages/article/2017-05-18-music-vs-sound/music-vs-sound.md

 featuredImage: './MusicVsSoundFIFinal.png'
 ---

-What will make or break you as a music creator is your understanding of both music and sound.
+What could make or break you as a music creator is your understanding of both music and sound.
 Yes music is a form of sound, but it is crucial to understand that <strong>sound itself</strong> has its own ugly and beautiful qualities.

 <strong>A player will refer to sound as "tone"</strong>.
 Like, "Miles Davis had great tone".
 This doesn't refer to the notes or rhythms he chose but the literal sound he made with the trumpet.
 The roundness, the warmth, the fullness or thinness is all a part of his "tone".
 Great players have great tone because they know how to actually listen to sound itself.